profile picture

 • In the past, we have had multiple heated discussions involving systemd.
 We (the pkg-systemd-maintainers team) would like to better understand why some people dislike systemd.
 Therefore, we have created a survey, which you can find at http://survey.zekjur.net/index.php/391182 Please only submit your feedback to the survey and not this thread, we are not particularly interested in yet another systemd discussion at this point.
 Read more →

 • My Galaxy Nexus was getting really slow over the last few weeks, meaning simple things like going to the homescreen took multiple seconds.
 Turns out that the problem is the SD card filesystem / controller getting really slow once the SD card gets nearly filled up.
+You can verify this by running Androbench, a storage benchmark app.
+You should get a sequential write performance of a few MB/s (e.g. 8 MB/s), but when affected by the problem, you get about 0.x MB/s.
 Read more →

 2013 › March